You probably already know that YouTube is the world’s second biggest search engine…

 Step #3: Upload Your Video With YouTube SEO in Mind

-So if you were trying to rank for “surfing tutorial” you’d want a title like: Surfing Tutorial: Learn How to Ride a Wave Today
+So if you were trying to rank for “surfing tutorial” you’d want a title like: “Surfing Tutorial: Learn How to Ride a Wave Today”.

-Your description is very, very important.
 Because Google and YouTube can’t “listen” to videos, they rely on your text description to determine your video’s content.

 Here are the basic guidelines for the description:

 - Put your link at the very top of the video (this maximizes CTR to your site)

 - Include your keyword in the first 25 words

-- Make the description at least 350-words
+- Make the description at least 250-words

 - Include your keyword 3-4 times